 - Do not call or text someone you know is driving at the time.

-Dallas Horton is one of the top personal injury attorneys in Las Vegas, Nevada.
+Dallas Horton is an expert on personal injury law in Las Vegas.
 He specializes in personal injury, accidents, and wrongful death cases.
 He has been practicing law for over 15 years and has won millions of dollars in settlements for his clients.
-For more information or to contact Dallas Horton & Associates, visit his website at GDallasHorton.com or connect with him on Twitter (@gdallashorton) or Facebook (/gdallashorton).
+For more information or to contact Dallas Horton & Associates, contact us here.
 Any information contained herein does not constitute and should not be assumed to be legal advice.
 The contents of this post are the personal opinions of Dallas Horton and should not be assumed to be legal counsel.